 Then map your Atomic Resolutions: the discrete, verifiable outcomes your platform currently delivers that satisfy all three criteria.
 Verifiable, meaning a problem solved, not attempted.
 Attributable, meaning traceable to your platform’s AI execution.
 Finite, meaning a clear endpoint that prevents open-ended agentic loops.
 If your product team cannot define five to ten resolution types with clear completion criteria and rough cost-to-serve estimates, your pricing team cannot price them.

 Benioff is telling Wall Street that the data moat is real.
 He is right.
-The question for every SaaS CEO watching that interview is this: if your platform is as indispensable as you believe, why are you still pricing it as if the value lives in the seat?
+The question for every SaaS CEO watching that interview: if your platform is as indispensable as you believe, why are you still pricing it as if the value lives in the seat?

 For the full structural argument on why mission-critical positioning fails without RaaS repricing, see The Thoma Bravo Blind Spot.